katharostech/bevy_ldtk/README.md

 # Bevy LDtk

 A plugin to bevy for loading [LDtk] 2D tile maps.
+Still work-in-progress, but hopes to be usable soon.

 [ldtk]: https://github.com/deepnight/ldtk

 ![screenshot](./doc/screenshot.png)

+## Features

+- An efficient renderer that only uses 4 vertices per map layer and lays out tiles on the GPU

 ## Caveats

 The plugin is in very early development and there are some large caveats that will be fixed in later releases:

-- Implementation is inefficient and causes rendering artifacts showing borders between tiles
 - Only the first level of the map is loaded
+- Many features are not properly handled yet, such as advanced auto-tiling and transparency, etc.

 ## License